cheqd/product/product-suite/verifiable-credentials/README.md

 # ✅ Verifiable Credentials

-cheqd is creating simple tooling to enable third parties to issue Verifiable Credentials, using cheqd DIDs, DID Documents and Schemas.&#x20;
+cheqd is creating simple tooling to enable third parties to issue Verifiable Credentials, using cheqd DIDs, DID Documents and Schemas.

 ### What is a Verifiable Credential (VC)?